JakeWharton/dependency-watch/README.md

 Commands:
-  await    Wait for an artifact to appear on Maven central then exit monitor  Constantly monitor Maven coordinates for new versions
+  await    Wait for an artifact to appear on Maven central then exit notify   Monitor Maven coordinates for new versions
 ```
 ```
 $ dependency-watch await --help